Open-Cascade-SAS/OCCT/dox/user_guides/ocaf_wp/ocaf_wp.md

 @subsection ocaf_wp_2_3 Persistent  Data Storage

+@subsubsection ocaf_wp_2_3_1 Introduction

 In OCAF, persistence, that is, the mechanism used to  save a document in a file, is based on an explicit formal description of the  data saved.

 When you open a document, the application reads the corresponding file and first creates a memory representation of it.
 This representation is then converted to the application data model —  the OCAF-based data structure the application operates on.
 The file's memory representation  consists of objects defined by classes known as persistent.

 The persistent  classes needed by an application to save its documents make the application's data schema.
 This schema defines the way the data are organized in the file — the format of the data.
 In other words, the file is simply an ASCII dump of the  persistent data defined by the schema, the persistent data being created from  the application data model during the save process.

 Only canonical information is saved.
 As a matter of  fact, the application data model usually contains additional data to optimize  processing.
 For example, the persistent Bézier curve is defined by its poles, whereas its data model equivalent also contains coefficients used to compute a point at a given parameter.
 The additional data is calculated when the document is opened.

 The major advantages of this approach are the following:
   * Providing  that the data format is published, files created by OCAF-based applications can be read without needing a runtime of the application (openness)
   * Although the  persistence approach makes the data format more stable,